tricktron/manifest-tool/README.md

 ### TODO

- 1. Cross-repository push support
- 2. Automatically populate OS and architecture from source manifests?
+ 1. Automatically populate OS and architecture from source manifests?

 ### License